Jak0ub/String_finder/README.md

 ```

 ## Description
-Using this tool you can easily find all files containing private ssh key
+Using this tool you can easily find all files containing searched string

 > ℹ️ **Parameters:**